 Practice At Home

-The best way to find consistency when you don’t play golf regularly is to use a lofted club at home and invest in a golf chipping net or putting green.
+The best way to find consistency when you don’t play golf regularly is to use a lofted club at home and invest in a golf chipping net or realistic in home putting green to practice.
 This will give you more time to practice your with your best wedge for chipping and find what works best for you.

 In Summary: Which Chipping Wedge Should You Choose?